markdown-it/markdown-it/docs/development.md

 #### Why my inline rule is not executed?

-Inline parser skips porsion of texts for the best speed.
+Inline parser skips peases of texts for the best speed.
 It stops only on [small set of chars](https://github.com/markdown-it/markdown-it/blob/master/lib/rules_inline/text.js), which can be tokens.
 We did not made this list extendable, also for performance reasons.

-If you are absolutely sure, that something important is missed there - create a ticket and we will add new charcodes.
+If you are absolutely sure, that something important is missed there - create a ticket and we will consider adding new charcodes.

-#### Why do you reject to accept some useful things?
+#### Why do you reject some useful things?

 We do markdown parser.
 It should keep "markdown spirit".
 Other things should be kept separate (in plugins, for example).
 We have no clear criteria, sorry.